efirdc/EPL-Emoji-Game/README.md

 # CMPT 395 : EPL Memory Game

 The game can be played at https://macewancs.github.io/w19Lovelace/
+We highly suggest using chrome.

 ## How to Play